Impact of in situ nuclear networks and atomic opacities on neutron star merger ejecta dynamics, nucleosynthesis, and kilonovae: Method

 For models based on the full tracking of the matter composition, we rely on the line-binned opacity calculations presented in \cite{Fontes:2019tlk, Fontes:2022pue}, and available online via the NIST-LANL Opacity Database \citep{Ralchenko:2025}.
 In these publications, the population distribution of the ionization states is computed for a range of temperatures and densities using the Saha equation.
 Detailed ab-initio atomic-structure calculations are then employed to compute the opacity as a function of discretized frequency intervals.
-No assumptions are needed about the dynamical expansion.
-In this work, we use the resulting opacities for a series of selected atoms, and use them to effectively define a composition-averaged opacity of the ejecta.
+No assumptions are needed about the dynamical expansion. \knecnn\ implements data for Cr, Se, Br, Zr, Pd, Te, Ce, Nd, Sm and U. In this work, we focus on the effect of using atomic data for lanthanides and actinides, and use only the resulting opacities for Nd and U to effectively define a composition-averaged opacity of the ejecta.
 We discretize the frequency domain $\nu \in [3 \times 10^9, ~ 3.6 \times 10^{19}]$~Hz in $n_\textrm{gr}=300$ groups.
 We use a piecewise logarithmic frequency grid with coarse spacing at low ($\nu \lesssim 2.42\times10^{12}$~Hz) and high ($\nu \gtrsim 7.25\times10^{15}$~Hz) energies, and higher resolution in the central energy region to better resolve spectral features.
 We then calculate the group opacity from the line-binned results as prescribed in \citep{Fontes:2019tlk}.
 The database includes data for $10^{-20} < \rho[\text{g}/\text{cm}^3] < 10^{-4}$ and $116 \lesssim T[\text{K}] \lesssim 5.8\times10^4$.
 For densities or temperatures above the limits, we use the analytical model from \cite{Just:2021vzy}.
 Close to the upper boundaries of the table, we use an activation function to smoothly switch between the two models.
 For densities or temperatures below the limits, we use the opacity data at the lower edge of the table.
 We use Nd and U data as representatives for all the lanthanides or actinides, respectively.
 All the remaining elements are assigned an opacity $\kappa_\text{oth} = 0.2~k_T$~cm$^2$g$^{-1}$, with $k_T = 1$ if $T>2000$~K and $k_T = (T[\textrm{K}]/2000)^5$ for $T<2000$~K, consistent with the no-lanthanides case of the \cite{Just:2021vzy} approximation.
 To get the composition-averaged opacity $\bar{\kappa}_\nu$ of Eq.~\eqref{eq:flux_eq}, we first estimate the opacity $\kappa_{\nu,i}(\rho, T)$ of each representative element by interpolating its tabulated values in the $\rho-T$ plane.
 Then, for each frequency group, we average the contributions of the representative elements, weighting each element by the total mass fractions of the species it represents.
 The composition-averaged opacity is given by

 where $X_\text{oth} = 1 - \sum_{i,j} X_{i,j}$.
 In the sum, the index $i$ runs over the representative elements, while $j$ runs over all elements that are mapped to the $i$-th representative.

 As a first gray model (\texttt{LANL-R}), we use again the Rosseland luminosity $L_R$ defined in Eq.~\eqref{eq:lum_eq_ross}, but we calculate $\kappa_R$ directly from the line-binned database as